37chandler/tm-pattern-assignment/README.md

 The cleaning should include the following:

 * Tokenize on white space
-* Drop tokens with punctuation
+* Drop tokens that are not alphanumeric
 * Case fold to lowercase
 * Remove stopwords